Dynamics of Quantum Chiral Solitons: Quantum solitons

 Before addressing the dynamics and deriving an effective model for the solitons, let us first analyze their kinematic properties.
 The Fourier transform of the Wannierized soliton operator is simply given by:

 that is, the normalized Fourier transform of the classical soliton operator.
-As expected, the solitons (antisolitons) carry a finite magnetization along the $x$-direction, $\Delta M^x_{\tau k} = M^x_{\text{FP}}-M^x_{\tau k} $, which varies continuously with the momentum $k$ as presented in Fig.~\ref{Fig:kinematics} (a).
-More interestingly, the solitons carry a finite magnetization component \(M^z_{\tau,k}\) along the \(z\)-axis (the DM direction), with a sign set by the sign of momentum, see Fig.~\ref{Fig:kinematics} (b).
-At the special (inversion-symmetric) momenta \(k=0\) and \(k=\pi\), however, a mirror symmetry about the mid-point of a bond, which maps $x \to -x$, $k \to -k$ and $S^x \to S^x, S^{y,z} \to - S^{y,z}$, forces this magnetization to vanish.
+As expected, the solitons (antisolitons) carry a finite magnetization along the $x$ direction, $\Delta M^x_{\tau k} = M^x_{\text{FP}}-M^x_{\tau k} $, which varies continuously with the momentum $k$ as presented in Fig.~\ref{Fig:kinematics} (a).
+More interestingly, the solitons carry a finite magnetization component \(M^z_{\tau,k}\) along the \(z\) axis (the DM direction), with a sign set by the sign of momentum, see Fig.~\ref{Fig:kinematics} (b).
+At the special (inversion-symmetric) momenta \(k=0\) and \(k=\pi\), however, a mirror symmetry about the midpoint of a bond, which maps $x \to -x$, $k \to -k$ and $S^x \to S^x, S^{y,z} \to - S^{y,z}$, forces this magnetization to vanish.
 Namely, this symmetry relates \((k,M^{z})\leftrightarrow(-k,-M^{z})\) and guarantees a symmetric spectrum \(E(k)=E(-k)\).

-An analogous behavior holds for the antisoliton branch [see Fig.~\ref{Fig:kinematics} (b)], with the opposite sign of the \(z\)-magnetization at a given \(k\).
-This momentum-dependent polarization sharply contrasts with single-magnon excitations, whose magnetization along the field-axis is fixed and essentially \(k\)-independent.
+An analogous behavior holds for the antisoliton branch [see Fig.~\ref{Fig:kinematics} (b)], with the opposite sign of the \(z\) magnetization at a given \(k\).
+This momentum-dependent polarization sharply contrasts with single-magnon excitations, whose magnetization along the field axis is fixed and essentially \(k\) independent.